 14. Retention curve diagnostic

 Below is our retention curve (D0 to D60).
-Diagnose: where does the steepest drop happen, what behavior change correlates with the cliff, what segment is most affected.
+Diagnose: where the steepest drop happens, what behavior change correlates with the cliff, which segment is most affected.
 Recommend the next experiment to test the diagnosis.

 15. Multi-experiment dependency mapper